 4. Israel and Qatar are going to be the new homes of Microsoft data centers, first cloud provider to do so

-Microsoft recently announced a new cloud data center region in Israel as an effort to execute its EMEA (Europe, Middle East, and Africa) expansion plans.
-With this announcement, Azure has now officially registered its data center’s presence in 21 countries.
+Microsoft recently announced a new cloud data center region in Israel as part of its efforts to materialize its EMEA (Europe, Middle East, and Africa) expansion plans.
+With this announcement, Azure now officially has its data centers in 21 countries.

-This will be Microsoft’s first cloud region in Israel with the expectations to go live in 2021.
+This will be Microsoft’s first cloud region in Israel, and is expected to go live in 2021.
 The new Israel region will operate according to Microsoft’s trusted cloud principles and contribute to one of the leading cloud infrastructures in the world.
-Microsoft is proudly serving more than a billion customers and 20 million businesses.
+Microsoft proudly serves more than a billion customers and 20 million businesses.

 Azure will also enable the Israeli tech ecosystem to build on the latest advancements in cloud and achieve digital transformation.
 Microsoft will also offer Office 365’s service to local Israeli customers to fulfill the data residency interests.